 - 118.A.
-By September 30 of each year, each department (including Schools) shall establish a Tenure and Promotion Committee comprised as follows: - i)The department chairperson or school director as appropriate, and at least four other faculty members. - ii)It shall be as representative as possible of the ranks and areas of interest in the department, including non-tenured members but a majority shall be tenured faculty at the rank of Associate Professor or above. - iii) The chairperson of the committee shall be chosen through a procedure specified by the department/school. - iv) The committee may include faculty members from other departments or schools. - All voting shall be by secret ballot.
+By September 30 of each year, each department (including Schools) shall establish a Tenure and Promotion Committee comprised as follows: - i)The department chairperson or school director as appropriate, and at least four other faculty members. - ii)It shall be as representative as possible of the ranks and areas of interest in the department, including non-tenured members but a majority shall be tenured faculty at the rank of Associate Professor or above. - iii)The chairperson of the committee shall be chosen through a procedure specified by the department/school. - iv)The committee may include faculty members from other departments or schools. - 118.A.I.
+All voting shall be by secret ballot.
 Abstentions, blank or spoiled ballots do not count for or against the candidate.
-When the committee is considering a negative decision, the candidate shall be invited to meet with the committee to address its concerns with a CUASA representative present.
+If there are substantive questions that the dossier does not address, When the committee is considering a negative decision, the candidate shall be invited to meet with the committee to address its concerns.
+The member shall have the right to have with a CUASA representative present.
 The chairperson shall keep a record of the number of votes cast for and against each candidate, and the reasons for any no votes or abstentions.

 In the event of an appeal the candidate concerned shall be informed of the vote on his/her candidacy.
 The appropriate committee shall vote and make one of the following recommendations:

-118.B.
-For Tenure and Promotion to Associate Professor:

-- Tenure and promotion be granted.

-- Tenure and promotion be denied

-- Tenure granted and promotion denied

-- Promotion be granted and tenure be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure occur in the second year of the extension (this can only be granted to a candidate once) In the case of duty to accommodate, the extension must be negotiated between CUASA and the employer.). - Tenure and Promotion be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure and promotion occur in the second year of the extension (this can only be granted to a candidate once).
+- 118.B.
+For Tenure and Promotion to Associate Professor: - Tenure and promotion be granted. - •Tenure and promotion be denied - Tenure granted and promotion denied - Promotion be granted and tenure be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure occur in the second year of the extension (this can only be granted to a candidate once).
+In the case of duty to accommodate, the extension must be negotiated between CUASA and the employer.)- [Withdrawn contingent on the employer accepting CUASA's revisions to Article 5.] - Tenure and Promotion be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure and promotion occur in the second year of the extension (this can only be granted to a candidate once).
 In the case of duty to accommodate, the extension must be negotiated between CUASA and the employer.
+[Withdrawn contingent on the employer accepting CUASA's revisions to Article 5.]

 118.C.
-For Tenure:
+For Associate and Full Professors Applying For Tenure:

 - Tenure be granted.

 - Tenure be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure occur in either the first or second year of the extension (this can-may only be granted to a candidate once).

 - Tenure be denied.

-118.D.
+- 118.D.
 For Promotion to Associate Professor:

+- Promotion be granted.